 Haley: You say that, but do you mean it?

-Curb Your Enthusiasm: I adore Larry David’s sit-com.
+I adore Larry David’s sit-com and it’s one of the best box sets for smart, grown-up comedy.
 You know that fleeting thought you sometimes have of, “Oh, I wish I didn’t have to sit through the nativity again?” that you stifle, because you’re a nice person, and you just want everyone to be happy?
 Larry David doesn’t bother filtering.
 He announces he’s bored, and he leaves.
 He’s a one man social disaster, who spends his entire life inadvertently offending people.